-Virtual interviews will be held on Wednesday, January 5th, 2022*
+Virtual interviews will be offered on January 5, 2023.

 Interns receive a minimum of 2 hours of individual supervision each week from a licensed psychologist at their site.
 Supplemental weekly individual supervision may be provided by other faculty at each site or other partnering sites.
 Licensed supervisors provide interns with experientially based clinical training.
 All NV-PIC interns will be observed directly (either live or electronic) by at least one supervisor during each evaluation time period.
 Audio recordings and written process recordings also may be utilized by NV-PIC supervisors.

+NV-PIC incorporates diversity factors into all didactic topics.
 Topics for didactic seminars may include:

-Other research opportunities vary by site.
+Additional research opportunities and program development projects vary by site.